MousaZourob/2PlayerChess/README.md

 # 2PlayerChess
-2 player chess game created using Java
+2 player chess game created using Java and Board GUI